-No weapons of any kind are allowed in the possession of CSB and SJU students, employees or guest/visitors.
-Enforcement in the broadest sense applies and includes any weaponry, whether real, toy or facsimile, which can cause bodily harm or threat of harm.
-Any exceptions to this policy, including those for academic or demonstration purposes, must be approved by the CSB Director of Campus Security or the SJU Director of Life Safety Services.
+No weapons of any kind are allowed in the possession of CSB and SJU students, employees, or guest/visitors.
+This policy includes any weaponry, whether real, realistic replicas, or facsimiles of weapons, which can cause or be reasonably perceived to cause bodily harm or threat of harm.
+This policy also includes the prohibition of fireworks, firecrackers, firearms, BB Guns, paintball guns, explosive materials, or knives with blades over four (4) inches.